 As mentioned above, we recommend getting set up and connected online to Zoom at least 15 minutes prior to the beginning of class so that you can ensure that all your equipment and audio/video connections are working.
-This will help us get the class started on time so that the instructor does not have to spend actual class time getting issues for individuals figured out.
+This will help us get the class started on time so that the coach does not have to spend actual class time getting issues for individuals figured out.

 If you have any additional questions, please email the program lead Cynthia Steele.